Cold Brew Coffee Benefits That Might Just Make You Try ItCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Thanks to the long steeping process, cold brew’s coffee-to-water ratio is reckoned to be approximately 1:60.
 This compares with the usual drip coffee ratio of around 1.20.
 Whoa!
 That’s a lot of caffeine right there.

-However, remember that cold brew coffee concentrate is usually diluted with milk, cream, or water, which reduces the caffeine concentration.
+However, remember that people usually dilute cold brew coffee concentrate with milk, cream, or water,.
+This process reduces the caffeine concentration.
 Also, there are several variables to consider:

 - the coffee beans that you use